 The new Study Abroad pathways and college info sheets are a great resource for starting the conversation and can be found under Additional Tools and Resources.

 The Education Abroad office is open to joining advisors and their advisees in an advising meeting.
-Please contact Roseanne DiFlorio at Roseanne.DiFlorio@rit.edu.
+Please contact Roseanne Hernandez (DiFlorio) at firstname.lastname@example.org.

 How a student should get started

 After meeting with their academic advisor, a student should: